 We also love to have picnics al fresco, and do this whenever possible, which is a great way to taste some local food while sitting out in the fresh air taking in the sights and sounds of our surroundings.
 As always, we are willing and able to accommodate vegetarians, vegans, gluten allergies, and other dietary restrictions.

 Do I need any vaccinations for this program?

-Any US citizen that enters Ecuador and Peru is automatically granted a free 90-day tourist visa.
-If you are coming from somewhere outside the US, please be sure to check your country specific visa requirements.
+Any US citizen that enters Peru and Ecuador is automatically granted a free 90-day tourist visa.
+If you are coming from somewhere outside the US, please be sure to check your country’s specific visa requirements.

 No, our skilled staff members will help you get around and even teach you a few fun phrases!

 Eat, stay, and travel like a local.
 Check out what past travelers have to say about TFT and discover why we were awarded top youth travel organization in 2017.